dgatf/msrc/README.md

 (2) diode 1N4148.
 Note the inverted orientation of the diode for Frsky and SBUS.
 Alternatively 1k to 3.3k resistor can be used
 (3) If using i2c_t3 library connect I2C sensor to pins 23 (SDA1) and 22 (SCL1)
 (4) optional.
 Only if needed.
 If connected, enable XBUS_CLOCK_STRECH_SWITCH in config.h
-(5) If Rx protocol: Smartport, Frsky D, SBUS, XBUS
+(5) If using serial ESC
-(6) If Rx protocol: SRXL, Ibus, Multiplex or Jeti
+(6) If using GPS
+(7) If using serial ESC and GPS.
+If using a diode, the diode line towards the pin
+(8) If using serial ESC or GPS.
+If using a diode, the diode line towards the pin

 ## 2. Receiver protocol